TechnoWolf7671/NB/README.md

 - Now extract the zip(I suggest downloading 7zip or WinRAR)
 - Go into the file and go into main.js
 - Then Paste your discord bot token in the client.login(Look up how to make a bot on youtube if confused)
-- Now go back into the foler and double click run.exe Your bot is now online just get someone to invite the bot to there server and run the command `nb nuke`
+- Now go back into the folder and double click run.exe Your bot is now online just get someone to invite the bot to there server and run the command `nb nuke`